Spain and Portugal win EU reprieve on deficits

 Last year Portugal’s deficit sharply overshot targets, landing at 4.4 percent of output.

-"After today's announcements, the European Commission will probably again be criticised for being too lax on the Eurozone's fiscal rules," said Carsten Brzeski, Economist at ING bank.
+“After today’s announcements, the European Commission will probably again be criticised for being too lax on the eurozone’s fiscal rules,” said Brzeski.

-But "at the current juncture, with most Eurozone countries desperately trying to revive growth and tackle unemployment, today's decision was in our view the right decision," Brzeski added.
+But “at the current juncture, with most eurozone countries desperately trying to revive growth and tackle unemployment, today’s decision was in our view the right decision,” he added.